If your calendar for Sat. Sept. 21 is empty, now you have a great option.

 Starting at 9 am

 The interviews are limited to thirty, as in 30, minutes for each candidate.
-So, in theory, this process could entail 10 hours.
+So, in theory, this process could last 8 plus hours.
 Or longer depending on bathroom and snacks breaks for the commissioners.
 Presumably they will have box lunches while interviewing?

 And that’s before the voting process begins.
 Whew–better bring snacks, your lunch and maybe supper–if you plan on watching the interviews up close and personal at 500 Travis Street.